Elly Pittaway BVSc MRCVS – Veterinary Surgeon and Company Director

 We have a fantastic team at Broad Lane and being a family run business the atmosphere offers a great place to work and develop.
 We have so many lovely clients, and meeting them with their pets guarantees no day is ever the same.

 Outside of work I am busy with my family (human and guinea pig).
 I love crafting, reading and my greenhouse!
 As a family we enjoy holidaying in the UK and abroad, and spending time in the great outdoors.
 We are addicted to American Football; with all 3 children playing competitively for the Coventry Cougars.

 Sarah Kelly RVN PHC – Head Nurse

 I began my working life here, at Broad Lane Vets, after leaving school at 16 and still work full time.
 Like Lisa, I have never worked anywhere else!
 I began on a YTS scheme (yes a certain generation will remember them!) and progressed to qualify as a registered veterinary nurse.
 I now work as a head nurse but am still very clinical within the practice.
 I love meeting you with your pets, particularly during my consulting sessions and at our popular puppy parties.

-I have 3 cats all rescues from the Cats Protection, adopted through strays brought into the surgery.
+I have 2 cats ‘Sasha’ and ‘Fergal’ both rescues from the Cats Protection, adopted through strays brought into the surgery.